gwine

 Phonetic rendition of going; compare Gullah gwine.

 This particular form apparently results from the vocalic sequence in going (Early Modern English /ˈɡoː.ɪŋ/, /ˈɡoː.ɪn/) coalescing into a diphthong that was identified with reflexes of Middle English /ui̯/, which developed into /waɪ/ in some dialects; compare English traditional dialect pronunciations of point and toil as /ˈpwaɪnt/, /ˈtwaɪl/ (see twile).
-In some dialects, Middle English /ui̯/ instead developed into /aɪ/, resulting in the form gine; compare bile (boil), heist, rile.
+In other dialects, Middle English /ui̯/ instead developed into /aɪ/, resulting in the form gine; compare bile (boil), heist, rile.

 Pronunciation